Pallavipesalavari/PALLAVI-PESALAVARI-Automated-OMR-Evaluation-Scoring-System/README.md

 ![OMR Example](./assets/PPT/gif.gif)
 =======
-# Automated-OMR-Evaluation-Scoring-System
+# Statement Title : Automated-OMR-Evaluation-Scoring-System

 ## Created By : PALLAVI PESALAVARI
-## Fron : MADANAPALLE INSTITUTE OF TECHNOLOGY AND SCIENCE
+## From : MADANAPALLE INSTITUTE OF TECHNOLOGY AND SCIENCE